Confabulo: Throw a Monkey Wrench (part three)

 Big Shoes to Fill

 And just what do you think you’re doing here!?” a woman in a scarlet coat asked.
 Her thin gloves were just as red, and so were her painted lips.
-Her heavy coat had a hood lined with what looked the fur of a snow leopard, each spot the number 2.
+Her heavy coat had a hood lined with what looked like the fur of a snow leopard, each spot the number 2.
 If it actually came from an animal that meant its odds at the time of death had been 2to1, and people like her wouldn’t dare wear anything more likely than themselves, so she must have been that close to reality as well.

 She had dark darting eyes like panicking tadpoles and a stance that suggested she would try to repel a mudslide with pure indignation rather than flee from it.
 Her glossy brown hair was done up in a frazzle like an electrical cable chewed on by a raccoon.
 Roman recognized her voice, and by the slight chill in her pallor he guessed she had been on that iceberg no more than 3 hours ago.
 Continue reading